morrownr/88x2bu-20210702/README.md

 #### Step 10: Run the installation script ( install-driver.sh )

+Note: Solus Linux does not support dkms and will require a manual build.
+See `Manual build instructions` below.

 Note: For automated builds, use _NoPrompt_ as an option.

 ```